AsherGeorgy/My-Portfolio/Microsoft Excel/Three Statement Model.md

 ## Overview

-This is a three-statement financial model with made with Excel.
+This is a three-statement financial model made with Excel.
 The model ([download](https://github.com/ashergeo/My-Portfolio/raw/main/assets/Microsoft%20Excel/3S%20Model%20&%20Scenario%20Analysis.xlsx)) includes the following components:

 1. **Workings:**
    - Cleaned and processed data ready for analysis.